How to enable Administrator account on Windows 11

 • To enable the Administrator account on Windows 11, open Computer Management and open the “Administrator Properties” page from the “Users” branch, and clear the “Account is disabled” option.

-On Windows 11, you can enable the built-in “Administrator” account in at least three ways, and in this guide, you will learn how.
-Although the Administrator account comes disabled by default since it’s not required and could impose a security risk, advanced users and network administrators may sometimes need the account to troubleshoot problems and manage system settings.
+UPDATED 12/24/2025: On Windows 11, you can enable the built-in “Administrator” account in at least three ways, and in this guide, I’ll teach you how to complete this configuration.
+Although the Administrator account is disabled by default because it’s not required and can introduce security risks, advanced users and network administrators may sometimes need it to troubleshoot issues and manage system settings.

-The local built-in account is similar to any other admin account, but it comes without the User Account Control (UAC) enabled which runs everything elevated (with administrator permissions).
+The local built-in account is similar to any other admin account, but it does not have User Account Control (UAC) enabled, which means it runs everything elevated (with administrator permissions).

-Regardless of the reason, even though the Administrator account does not appear in the Settings app, Windows 11 offers at least three ways to enable it using Command Prompt, PowerShell, or Computer Management.
+Regardless of the reason, even if the Administrator account does not appear in Settings, Windows 11 offers at least three ways to enable it, including Command Prompt, PowerShell, or Computer Management.

-Enable Administrator account on Windows 11 from Command Prompt
+Enable Administrator account on Windows 11 using Command Prompt

 To enable the local Administrator account with Command Prompt on Windows 11 Pro or Home, use these steps: